thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

     red-2.png
 ```

-Something I've found is that, when something goes wrong with training, it can be very difficult to know where the bug is coming from.
-For this reason, it's helpful to test every part of the process and validate assumptions along the way.
+Building machine learning models, I've found that *code-related* errors - a missing variable, an inability to compile - are fairly straight forward to fix, whereas *training* errors - the labels were in an incorrect order, or the images were being cropped incorrectly - are devilish to debug.
+Testing exhaustively and setting up sanity test cases can help save you a few gray hairs.

-The solid red and blue colors in this dataset are guaranteed to provide accurate results if the code is set up correctly, so we'll use these to validate that our model is built correctly.
+The `data/colors` folder provides a list of solid red and blue colors that are guaranteed to be easy to train with.
+We'll use these to train our model and ensure that our machine learning code learns correctly, before attempting with a more complicated dataset.

 ```
 import blue1 from '../data/colors/training/blue/blue-1.png';